 - What just happened in this part? (for narrative)

 These questions help me begin to assess for understanding of information explicitly stated in the text.
 If you have a student who responds with “I already knew it all!” then try “What did the author try to teach the reader on this page?” or “What does the author describe on this page?” 😉

 If I notice that the student’s understanding of within the text meaning has gone awry in some way, then this is where I coach.
 Frequently, NOTICING WHAT THE STUDENT DOESN’T SAY can help you identify a point of need.

-A student read aloud easily the page about dump trucks (see image of page below).
+A student read aloud easily a page about dump trucks (see image below).